cloudant/CDTDatastore/doc/crud.md

 Documents are represented as a set of revisions.
 To create a document, you set up the initial revision of the document and save that to the datastore.

-Create a mutable document revision object, set its body, ID and attachments and then call `-createDocumentFromRevision:error:` to add it to the datastore:
+Create a document revision object with an ID, set its body and attachments and then call `-createDocumentFromRevision:error:` to add it to the datastore:

 ```objc